Founder, Executive Director

 With just a handful of equipment, very little money and a dream, founder Lucia Rollow opened the Bushwick Community Darkroom in 2011.
 Her goal: to provide artists and residents with a vibrant, affordable space to practice, promote and preserve the art of film photography.

-Six years later, that dream has developed into a thriving 3,000-square-foot warehouse in the heart of Brooklyn with more than 25 members.
-BCD offers 24/7 access to darkrooms, as well as color and black-and-white film processing, low-cost workshops and photography shows.
+BCD offers 24/7 access to darkrooms, as well as color and black-and-white film processing, education programs, and gallery shows.

 Design, Classes, Equipment